FFXIV Pictomancer unlock location

-FFXIV Dawntrail might be all about Tural, but you can find the Pictomancer unlock location before you set foot on the boat in the MMO game.
+How to unlock Pictomancer in FFXIV Dawntrail is something you can do even before you set foot on the boat to Tural in the MMO game.
 In keeping with Square Enix’s philosophy since Stormblood, both the new Dawntrail jobs have their starting quest in one of Eorzea’s three major city-states, though you still have to complete a hefty list of requirements before you can start.

-Our FFXIV Pictomancer unlock guide explains where to go to get the proces started and what you need to do.
+This FFXIV guide explains how to unlock Pictomancer and where you need to be to do it.

-If you’re just getting started in Dawntrail, check out our quick tips for redeeming your Dawntrail code and how to fix the MogStation 401 error.
+If you’re just getting started in Dawntrail, check out our guide for how to unlock Viper as well, and maybe brush up on your housing lottery knowledge before the next round of bidding starts.

 The Pictomancer job starts in Old Gridania.
 Travel back there, and then use the aethernet to zip over to the area just outside the Conjurer’s Guild.
 Speak with the Cheerless Hearer to get the lowdown on a Moogle pestering everyone with what sounds like a dodgy sales pitch.
 Head back to Gridania’s Aetheryte Plaza, and walk a little to the west.
 Interact with the sparkly area on the ground to “survey” it, and a cutscene plays introducing you to the Moogle in question.